umbraco/UmbracoDocs/Contribute/Issues/index.md

 ---
-meta.Title: "How to raise a question, start a discussion or report an issue on the Umbraco Documentation Issue Tracker." meta.Description: "Explanation on how to raise a question, start a discussion or report an issue on the Umbraco Documentation Issue Tracker."
+meta.Title: "How to raise a question, start a discussion or report an issue on the Umbraco Documentation Issue Tracker."
+description: "Explanation on how to raise a question, start a discussion or report an issue on the Umbraco Documentation Issue Tracker."
 ---
 # What is an Issue?